-Antony and Enobarbus place their squadrons on a hillside in order to count Caesar’s ships.
+Anthony and Enobarbus place their squadrons on a hillside in order to count Caesar’s ships.

-Antony despairs over his cowardice: “I / Have lost my way for ever” (III.xi.3-4).
+Anthony despairs over his cowardice: “I / Have lost my way for ever” (III.xi.3-4).
 He accuses himself of rashness, fear and doting.
 He cites Caesar’s cheesiness, but insists, “I have offended reputation, / A most unnoble swerving” (III.xi.49-50).
 Cleopatra apologizes, saying she didn’t know he’d follow her, but their love for each other obliterates the need for regrets and apologies.
 They kiss.
 Antony has sent Euphronius, the schoolmaster, to negotiate a peace treaty.

 “Antony’s sense of shame at the hold that Cleopatra exerts over him resembles at times the self-disgust of the persona of the sonnets’ relationship with his dark lady” (Wells 302-303).
 (Note in particular Sonnet 129.)
 And the destructive power of time is a mutual theme (308).

 The low rank of Euphronius as messenger is noted by Caesar’s officer — it seems a slight against Caesar.
-Euphronius presents Antony’s request to remain in Egypt, or at least as a private citizen in Athens.
+Euphronius presents Anthony’s request to remain in Egypt, or at least as a private citizen in Athens.
 Cleopatra requests remaining Queen of Egypt.
-Caesar wants Cleopatra to drive Antony from Egypt or kill him, and he thinks women are always easy to bribe because of their devotion to self-interest.
+Caesar wants Cleopatra to drive Anthony from Egypt or kill him, and he thinks women are always easy to bribe because of their devotion to self-interest.

 “What shall we do, Enobarbus?” asks Cleopatra.
 “Think and die,” he replies (III.xiii.1-2).
 This is reason #312 I love Shakespeare.

 Enobarbus tells Cleopatra that Antony was to blame for the defeat because of his devotion to her.
-Antony has learned of Caesar’s plot and wants a one-on-one combat.
+Anthony has learned of Caesar’s plot and wants a one-on-one combat.
 Enobarbus is losing faith, but says,

 he that can endure